$L^2$ estimates for the eigenfunctions corresponding to real eigenvalues of the Tricomi operator

-\pn {\bf Abstract.} For the real eigenvalues of the Tricomi operator we provide $L^2$ estimates for the corresponding eigenfunctions.
-In particular, provided that the elliptic boundary arc of the underlying domain $\Om$ is the normal Tricomi curve, our result exhibits a dependence of these estimates on the length of the parabolic segment of $\Om$. \med\pn {\bf Keywords:} {\it Spectral theory; Tricomi operator; $L^2$ eigenfunction bounds.} \med\pn {\bf MSC2000}: Primary 35B45; Secondary 35M10, 35P05.
+\pn {\bf Abstract.} We introduce a family ${\cal F}$ of normal Tricomi domains $\Om_{\a,\b}$, $\a>0>\b$, and we show that its elements are $D$-star-shaped with respect to the vector field $D=-3x\partial_x-2y\partial_y$ if and only if $\a\ge1/2$.
+Provided that the underlying domain $\Om$ belongs to ${\cal F}$ for some $\a\ge1/2$, in Theorem \ref{thm4.20} we then establish $L^2$ estimates for the eigenfunctions corresponding to real eigenvalues of the Tricomi operator.
+In particular, our result highlights a dependency of these estimates on the values of $\a$ and $\b$ and the parabolic diameter of $\Om$. \med\pn {\bf Keywords:} {\it Spectral theory; Tricomi operator; $L^2$ eigenfunction bounds.} \med\pn {\bf MSC2000}: Primary 35P05; Secondary 35M10, 35B45.